How to Coordinate MODERN Paint Colours With Your Brick Fireplace

 This next photo shows a stone, not brick, but it CERTAINLY has those pink undertones!
 Which sample do you think works best with this fireplace?

 If you guessed the far-right – YOU’D BE RIGHT!
+Why?
+Because the pink undertone picks up on the undertones in the stone and mortar.

 With its beige base and slightly gray-taupe undertone, Cedar Key can work nicely with a pink-toned fireplace.
 While it won’t necessarily look ‘exciting and stimulating’ it might help to tone down the pink and neutralize your space.